WojciechMula/graphics/README.rst

 .. image:: img/Cohen_Sutherland-demo.png

-Bounding box of an elliptical arc (javascript + SVG)
+Bounding box of an elliptical arc (JavaScript + SVG)
 --------------------------------------------------------------------------------

 **elarc_aabb-demo.svg** shows how to find the bounding-box of a rotated